Our Latest News

-Students from Wild Horse Children's Theater in Carson City won a Freddie G Award for Excellence in Music and earned other recognition at the 2020 Junior Theater Festival West held recently in Sacramento which happened February 7-9, 2020 at the Sacramento Convention Center and the Wells Fargo Pavilion in Sacramento.
-This is Wild Horse Children's Theater's 4th year attending the Junior Theater Festival West hosted over 1,500 students and educators from educational musical theater groups across the world.
+Students from Wild Horse Children's Theater in Carson City won a Freddie G Award for Excellence in Dance and earned other recognition at the 2022 Junior Theater Festival West held in Sacramento on February 18-20th at the Wells Fargo Pavilion and the SAFE Credit Union Convention Center.
+The Junior Theater Festival West hosted over 1,500 students and educators from educational musical theater groups across the world.

-Wild Horse Children's Theater’s Eleanor Davis and Kiera Moore were named to the Junior Theater Festival All-Stars, made up of outstanding performers attending the festival.
+Wild Horse Children's Theater’s Kai Moore and Sydney McGruder were named to the Junior Theater Festival All-Stars, made up of outstanding performers attending the festival.
 The Wild Horse Technical Team of Phoenix Burke, Laura Bennett, Chastity Ward, and Darby Kelleher took the first-place prize in Tech Olympics.

 Produced by the Junior Theater Group in partnership with iTheatrics, a leading educational theater company that creates innovative experiences and products for the public and private sector, the Junior Theater Festival West and its sister festival, the Junior Theater Festival Atlanta, are the world’s largest festival celebrating young people and the transformative power of musical theater.